sebastjanm/gratitude-bee/docs/realtime-chat.md

 This fix ensures that clicking on any avatar in the messages list reliably opens the conversation page between the user and that specific partner, maintaining the expected user experience flow.

+### Fixing Component Scope Issues: The `router` ReferenceError

+A `ReferenceError: Property 'router' doesn't exist` was encountered, crashing the app when interacting with header buttons.

+-   **The Problem:** The `ChatHeader` component, which contains the back and help buttons, needs access to the `router` object to perform navigation.
+-   **The Root Cause:** The `ChatHeader` component was defined as a standalone component outside the scope of the `ChatScreen` component.
+The `router` instance, created using the `useRouter()` hook, only existed within the `ChatScreen`'s scope and was not accessible to the `ChatHeader`.
+-   **The Solution:** The `router` instance was passed from the parent component (`ChatScreen`) down to the child component (`ChatHeader`) as a prop.
+This is a fundamental and standard React pattern for sharing state and functions between components, often referred to as "prop drilling".
+This gives `ChatHeader` direct access to the navigation functions it needs, resolving the reference error.

 ### Data Flow

 1.  **Loading Conversations**: The `messages.tsx` screen fetches all conversations the current user is a participant in.